Lady Fighting Tigers fall to Lady Pirates - The Tribune

 PORTSMOUTH — It must have been the Carbonaro Effect.

-Just when it looked like the Ironton Lady Fighting Tigers’ offense was in gear, it magically disapeared in the second quarter in a 51-31 loss to the unbeaten Wheelersburg Lady Pirates on Thursday.
+Just when it looked like the Ironton Lady Fighting Tigers’ offense was in gear, it magically disappeared in the second quarter in a 51-31 loss to the unbeaten Wheelersburg Lady Pirates on Thursday.

 Evan Williams and Isabel Morgan had 4 points each in the first quarter as Ironton took a 9-8 lead.
 Makenna Walker hit a 3-pointers and was 3-of-6 for the Lady Pirates.